acdh-oeaw/imprint-service/content/en/template.md

 society, politics and economy.

 The Austrian Centre for Digital Humanities (ACDH) is an OEAW institute founded with the goal to support digital methods in arts and humanities disciplines.
-The ACDH-CH supports digital research in manifold ways.
+The ACDH supports digital research in manifold ways.

 {{ projectNature }}